How to Invoke Your 5th Amendment Right to Remain Silent

 Then, remain silent.
 If you are lawfully detained, you can tell the officer your name, address, and date of birth without waiving your rights.

-In a more formal setting, such as a deposition or hearing, the person might say:
+In a more formal setting such as a deposition, hearing or trial, the person might say:

 “On the advice of counsel, I invoke my fifth amendment privilege against self-incrimination and respectfully decline to answer your question.”